 When you’re alone and gripped by sudden, incapacitating agony, what else is there but your purse?I have been mocked by more than one man for the variety of things I find necessary to stash in there.
 The wisdom of always having something to read, a notebook, an umbrella, a wad of napkins, an extra bus token, gym pants and a piece of fruit, in addition to keys, wallet and cell phone, seems to escape most men.

-With husband out of town, I gathered the aforementioned items (and really, that list only scratches the surface – or unzips the pocket, so to speak) in preparation for a double-shift Saturday downtown.
+I gathered the aforementioned items (and really, that list only scratches the surface – or unzips the pocket, so to speak) in preparation for a double-shift Saturday downtown.
 As I bent over the couch to stuff a clean work polo into the purse, there was a pop in my lower back like the crisp, tender snap of a raw string bean.

 My next conscious thought was worry that the upstairs neighbors would hear the incoherent howls of pain and call the authorities.
 I suddenly knew, without a doubt, that life as I knew it was over.
-I would forever remember this bend over the couch as the moment when I went from an active life of work and gym, theatre and feeding the fish and scribbling borderline inappropriate blogs to a life of total, excruciating immobility right here on the arm of the couch.
+I would forever remember this bend over the couch as the moment when I went from an active life of work and gym, theater and feeding the fish and scribbling borderline inappropriate blogs to a life of total, excruciating immobility right here on the arm of the couch.

 Could I bend forward a bit?
 NO. Could I arch my back a bit to relieve the blowtorch fixed on the muscles of my lumbar region?
 NOOOOO.
 Could I just…get…onto…my…knees…in preparation for someday, somehow, lowering myself onto the carpet?
 YAAAHHH!
 I think I’m crying, yes, I’m crying.